 - Chest X-ray

-Thyroid cancer is usually treated with surgery to remove the whole thyroid gland plus or minus lymph nodes in the thyroid bed or neck.
+Thyroid cancer is usually treated with surgery to remove the whole thyroid gland, plus or minus lymph nodes in the thyroid bed or neck.
 Radioactive iodine treatment may also be required after surgery.
-In selected low risk patients, with small tumours less than 2cm, surgery to remove one half of the thyroid gland may be all that is necessary.
-All thyroid cancer patients will need close follow-up and on-going surveillance for a number of years after treatment.
+In selected low-risk patients with small tumours less than 2cm, surgery to remove one-half of the thyroid gland may be all that is necessary.
+All thyroid cancer patients will need close follow-up and ongoing surveillance for some years after treatment.

-The thyroid surgery team at St George’s University Hospitals NHS Foundation Trust is one of the largest in the United Kingdom, and performs the full complement of surgical procedures for thyroid cancer, within the South West London area, including minimally invasive robotic surgery.
-St George’s Hospital is also the regional centre for all thoracic surgery, and the thyroid surgeons at St George’s Hospital work closely with thoracic surgeons on-site, should access to the chest be required for complex cases.
-We are a joint cancer centre with the Royal Marsden Hospital where the radiotherapy, radioactive iodine, and chemotherapy treatments are provided.
+The thyroid surgery team at St George’s Hospital is one of the largest in the United Kingdom.
+It performs the full complement of surgical procedures for thyroid cancer, within the South West London area, including minimally invasive robotic surgery.
+St George’s Hospital is also the regional centre for all thoracic surgery.
+The thyroid surgeons at St George’s Hospital work closely with thoracic surgeons on-site should access to the chest be required for complex cases.
+We are a joint cancer centre with the Royal Marsden Hospital, where radiotherapy, radioactive iodine, and chemotherapy treatments are provided.

 Support and Rehabilitation

-- Our specialist head and neck nursing staff on Florence Nightingale ward
+- Our specialist head and neck nursing staff on the Florence Nightingale ward

 - A clinical nurse specialist for information and support throughout the cancer pathway.

-- Highly specialist speech and language therapists and Dieticians providing pre and post therapy, and on-going rehabilitation in the hospital and an outreach service closer to home.
+- Highly specialist speech and language therapists and Dietitians are providing pre and post-therapy, ongoing rehabilitation in the hospital, and an outreach service closer to home.